sando168/EE4951W_Vehicle_Tracking_Project/README.md

 ```

 # VirtualBox
-For anyone using a Windows based machine that wants to run this project, VirtualBox is the recommended
-means of installation and execution.
+For anyone using a Windows based machine that wants to run this project on Linux, VirtualBox is the recommended means of installation and execution.
 VirtualBox is a program that can deploy different operating systems within separate windows.
 Below is a series of steps for getting the project running on VirtualBox.

 ## Download
 [VirtualBox Link](https://www.virtualbox.org/wiki/Downloads)